Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 potato plant with late blight

 There is no cure for blight, once a plant is infected, it will deteriorate and eventually die.
-But fear not, there are things you can do to minimise the risk of blight affecting your crops, and we will share these with you in this Christmas potato growing guide:
+But fear not, there are things you can do to minimise the risk of blight affecting your crops, and we will share these with you in this guide:

 • Crop rotation is one important way to minimise the risk of blight.
 The spores can overwinter in the soil and attack next year’s plants.